Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Projection of the dynamics, replacement lemma and equilibrium estimates

 \subsection{Equilibrium estimates at the pole}

 In this section, we investigate the equilibrium measure $\mu_\ell$ (see~\eqref{eq_def_mu_ell}) of the zero-range process at the poles.
-We prove: \begin{prop} The sequence $(\mu_\ell)_{\ell}$ satisfies a large deviation principle at speed $\ell$ for the top height of a path (equivalently: the number of particles or of antiparticles) with good, convex rate function given by:
+We prove: \begin{prop} The sequence of the laws of the top height of a path under $\mu_\ell$ ($\ell\in\N_{\geq 1}$) satisfies a large deviation principle at speed $\ell$ (equivalently: the number of particles or of antiparticles) with good, convex rate function given by:

-In particular, recalling that $\ell_{\min}(n) := (1/2)n^{1/2}/\log n $:
+In particular, recalling that $\ell_{\min}(n) := \sqrt{n}/(4\log n)$:

-\end{prop} \begin{proof} We say that a path is a north-east path if it goes either up or right, a south-east path if it goes either down or right, and an up-down path if it can be described as the stitching of a south-east path to the right of a north-east path (see Figure~\ref{fig_bijection_path_pole}). \\ Recall that up-down paths correspond to possible configurations of the neighbourhood of the north pole of microscopic interfaces $\gamma^N\in\Omega^N_{\text{mic}}$.
-In contrast, the north-east paths appearing below do not have any interpretation in terms of microscopic interfaces. \\
+\end{prop} \begin{proof} We prove~\eqref{eq_def_free_energy_at_the_pole} first.
+We say that a path is a north-east path if it goes either up or right, a south-east path if it goes either down or right and an up-down path if it is the concatenation of a north-east path followed by a south-east path (see Figure~\ref{fig_bijection_path_pole}).

+Recall that up-down paths correspond to possible configurations of the neighbourhood of the north pole of microscopic interfaces $\gamma^N\in\Omega^N_{\text{mic}}$.
+In contrast, the north-east paths appearing on the left of Figure~\ref{fig_bijection_path_pole} below do not have any interpretation in terms of microscopic interfaces.

+We speak alternately of up-down paths or of particle/antiparticle configurations in the proof depending on what is easier to use, the height of a path corresponding to $\sum_{x\leq L_1}\eta_x = -\sum_{x> L_1}\eta_x$.
+Here, the point $L_1$ is the left extremity of the pole of an up-down path.
+This pole and $L_1$ for an up-down path are defined analogously to the north pole of a curve $\gamma^N\in\Omega^N_{\text{mic}}$ and its left extremity $L_1(\gamma)$.
+We similarly write $p$ for the length of the pole of an up-down path.